 Artist Statement

-Using sympathetic resonance as a metaphor & as a means of sound propagation, I make art that explores the origins of language & challenges the authority of language for making meaning.
-I am interested in synesthesia & the poetic potential of the decay of language through acts of translation.
-My current research is about complex relationships between language & landscape, psychoacoustics, & subjectivity of place.
+Using sympathetic resonance as a metaphor and as a means of sound propagation, I make sculptures, installations, visual scores, and performances that explore the origins of language, challenge the authority of language for making meaning, and engage viewers in reading our landscapes in new ways.
+I am interested in synesthesia and the poetic potential of the decay of language through acts of translation.
+Eco-feminism, linguistic theory, and experimental music drive my creative research.
+Frequently, my projects evolve in collaboration with other artists, writers, and musicians.

 In a way, we can describe thoughts as rhythmic pulsations, and the way that we think is to leap from one rhythmic pulsation to another to create images, ideas.
 My sound sculptures and installations explore the origins of language, challenge the authority of language for making meaning, and invite participants to play within compositional strategies to make or disrupt meaning.